August 11th 2021

-July 5th 2017 / 0 comment
+June 25th 2021 / 0 comment

 1. Shower, but don’t scrub

-Clearly you cleanse everyday, but if body acne is an issue, your skin will need more of a helping hand than that pungent litre of family body wash lurking in the shower.
+Clearly you cleanse every day, but if body acne is an issue, your skin will need more of a helping hand than that litre of family body wash lurking in the shower.
 Turn to a medicated, targeted wash or bar containing exfoliating salicylic acid, which stimulates healthy cell turnover while calming inflammation.

 Whatever you do though, don’t be tempted to slough away angry body blemishes with a gritty scrub.
-This will likely aggravate acne and up your chances of scarring, so instead go gently with a liquid exfoliant wash such as Mario Badescu AHA Botanical Body Soap, £8.50, which contains sebum and dead skin cell gobbling papaya and grapefruit extracts alongside oat protein to soothe.
+This will likely aggravate acne and up your chances of scarring, so instead go gently with a liquid exfoliant wash such as Mario Badescu AHA Botanical Body Soap, £7.95, which contains sebum and dead skin cell gobbling papaya and grapefruit extracts alongside oat protein to soothe.
 It does contain SLS, however, so steer clear if you know that that’s problematic for your skin.
-Otherwise, suds up.
+Otherwise, sud up.

 Another seemingly obvious point, but one that dermatologist Dr Stefanie Williams can’t emphasise enough if you’re battling body acne:

 “One really important step is to shower straight after a workout.
 Don’t travel home and leave it until later- wash your skin thoroughly at the gym.”
 If the showers at your gym aren't open at the moment, Dr Sophie advises spraying your body with antibacterial spray Clinisept +, £14.99.
 It reduces bacteria levels in the skin and is particularly good post-gym if you can't change out of your workout gear immediately.

-3. Spot treat
+4. Spot treat

 Giving your bum a facial may seem unrealistic, but applying skincare principles to your body can be the key to clearing up body acne attacks.

-Be aware that treatment can depend on the area of your body suffering, for instance skin is very thin and likely to be more sensitised in the décolletage area, while the skin barrier on your back is thicker, so can be more responsive to potent treatments such as retinol.
+Be aware that treatment can depend on the area of your body suffering, for instance, skin is very thin and likely to be more sensitised in the décolletage area, while the skin barrier on your back is thicker, so can be more responsive to potent treatments such as retinol.

-Follow up with a similarly non-greasy sunscreen during the daytime- Bioderma Photoderm Max Spray SPF 50+, £17.10, provides high levels of UVA and UVB protection without the slimy film and acne angering formulation that puts so many sufferers off wearing sunscreen altogether.
+Follow up with a similarly non-greasy sunscreen during the daytime- Bioderma Photoderm Max Spray SPF 50+, £17.50, provides high levels of UVA and UVB protection without the slimy film and acne angering formulation that puts so many sufferers off wearing sunscreen altogether.

-To freshen up and keep bacteria at bay during the day, Dr Stefanie rates the cooling, mattifying and lightly astringent powers of La Roche-Posay Serozinc spray, £8.50 for 150ml.
+To freshen up and keep bacteria at bay during the day, Dr Stefanie rates the cooling, mattifying and lightly astringent powers of La Roche-Posay Serozinc spray, £7.50 for 150ml.

-Mist over chest and back, and dab on Clinique Clinical Anti-Blemish Solutions Clinical Clearing Gel, £21, if any isolated zits are rearing their heads.
-I swear by this stuff for shrinking even volcanic acne outbreaks, although if you do apply during the day always follow with SPF, as the high salicylic acid content will make skin more susceptible to burning.
+Mist over chest and back, and dab on Clinique Clinical Anti-Blemish Solutions Clinical Clearing Gel, £22, if any isolated zits are rearing their heads.
+I swear by this stuff for shrinking even volcanic acne outbreaks, although if you do apply during the day always follow with SPF, as the high salicylic acid content will make the skin more susceptible to burning.

-4. Anti-blemish attire
+5. Anti-blemish attire

-The likes of spanx and figure-hugging sportswear can foster spots like nothing else, especially if chafing is a factor.
+Spanx and figure-hugging sportswear can foster spots like nothing else, especially if chafing is a factor.
 Acne mechanica can occur when clothing rubs against your skin and causes irritation, plus heavy fabrics aren’t helping, as Dr Stefanie highlights:

 “Make sure to wear breathable clothing as occlusion may aggravate acne on the body.”

-We’re not talking coming to work in a kaftan, but get out of your kit once your workout’s over (and straight into that shower) and never “recycle” your sports bra, ever.
+We’re not talking coming to work in a kaftan but get out of your kit once your workout’s over (and straight into that shower) and never “recycle” your sports bra, ever.

 The same levels of cleanliness go for your sheets and pillows, especially during warm spring and summer nights.
 Wash bedding regularly using a detergent designed for sensitive skin.

-5. Go pro
+8. Go see a pro

 If your off-piste acne simply isn’t shifting despite lifestyle and bedding changes, it may be time to turn to a derm, especially if long-term damage is a concern.
 Take it from Dr Stefanie

-“I would always strongly encourage anybody suffering with breakouts to see a dermatologist to get started on treatment – before scarring occurs!
+“I would always strongly encourage anybody suffering with breakouts to see a dermatologist to get started on treatment – before scarring occurs.
 There are now highly effective treatments available, some of which can even switch acne off for good in the majority of patients.
 Above all, please never feel you’re a time-waster.
 The only possible waste is the time you’ve spent feeling distressed.”